instructure/canvas-lms/app/graphql/mutations/HOWTO Add Mutations.md

 2. invalid user input: This is what the `errors` response field is for.
-It should be considered exceedingly strange to check for validation errors in `resolve`  (typically you will want to get the validation errors from Active Record's normal validation stuff.
+It should be considered exceedingly strange to check for validation errors in `resolve`  (typically you will want to get the validation errors from Active Record's normal validation stuff).

 ## Sharing Code